Powder coating is done at a local Powder Coating Pro shop

-This process begins with first media blasting the material (steel or aluminum), then heating it up at 400 F degrees in a specialized oven, powder spraying it, and then heating it up again.
+This process begins with first sanding/sand blasting the material (steel or aluminum), then heating it up at 400 F degrees in a specialized oven, powder spraying it, and then heating it up again.
 The metal is electically charged during the application.

 The result is heat-adhered surface, more resistant to scratches than any paint, applied profesionally and actually more affordable than using car paint.
 Car paint requires multiple applications (primer, paint, clear coat) and is a lot more prone to rock chips, scratches, peeling, etc.